Families of Freedom

 The Families of Freedom Scholarship Fund is managed by Scholarship America (2), the nation's premier nonprofit, private sector scholarship and educational support organization.
 Scholarship America has administered the Families of Freedom Scholarship Fund at cost since the inception of the Fund.
-Scholarship America has distributed more than $2 billion to nearly two million students across the country.
+Scholarship America has distributed $3 billion to two million students across the country.

 1. In February 2008 the Scholarship America Board of Trustees voluntarily determined that any assets remaining in the Families of Freedom Scholarship Fund after 2030 shall only be used to provide postsecondary scholarship assistance to the families of those killed or disabled on September 11, 2001 and their descendants.
 Please click here for the full text of the Board of Trustees Resolution.